tuomaura/cs-e4300_testbed/README.md

-###### CS-E4300 Network Security, Aalto University 2022-2023
+###### CS-E4300 Network Security, Aalto University

 ### Virtual network environment for student projects

 _Authors: Tuomas Aura, Aleksi Peltonen, Thanh Bui_

-This project contains a testbed network setup for _Vagrant_ and _VirtualBox_.
+This project contains a testbed network setup for _Vagrant_ and _VirtualBox_*.
 The testbed is intended for a specific course project at _Aalto University_, but it has been used in research for other experiments.

+*) _Note: Only install the GPLv2-licensed version of VirtualBox.
+Do not download the proprietary extension pack.
+Oracle states that it is free for personal and educational use, but that is just a legal trap.
+The evil Oracle lawyers will claim that it was downloaded for some other use._

 ## Network Overview